Article at a Glance

 For more on stomach acid levels, see: The blood type diet has been debunked, or has it?

 This is why our healthy gut bacteria and probiotics are so important, they keep the system in balance.
-Species of bacteria like Lactobacillus Acidophilus (acid is literally in the name) play a role in regulating the PH of our stomach, preventing the spread of bad guys like Candida.
+Species of bacteria like Lactobacillus Acidophilus (notice the word acid in the name) play a role in regulating the PH of our stomach, preventing the spread of bad guys like Candida.

 But, probiotics aren’t the only way to rebuild healthy gut bacteria after a course of antibiotics, or a few months of bad food choices.

-Below, I’ve listed some unconventional ways you can take advantage of to rebuild a healthy gut.
+Below, I’ve listed some unconventional strategies for rebuilding a healthy gut.

 - Final thoughts